 On the other hand, if the water can relinquish minerals, then it will cause cloudy pool water.

 It is not necessary to have your pool or spa water perfectly balanced.
 In the swimming pool industry, it is recommended that you keep the water for your facilities, negatively balanced slightly.
 This process will allow room for pH swings that will occur when you add liquid chlorine and calcium based chlorines.

-Never, ever forget, that it is your responsibility as a swimming pool or spa owner/operator to ensure the safety of your swimmers; hence, one of the ways that this is accomplished, is to always maintain proper swimming pool and spa water balance.
+Never, ever forget, that it is your responsibility as a swimming pool or spa owner/operator to ensure the safety of your swimmers; hence, one of the ways that this is accomplished is to always maintain proper spa and swimming pool water balance.